Drug-Induced Movement Disorders

 - IV diphenhydramine or IV benztropine — immediate relief

-- Oral anticholinergic for 48–72 hours; prophylactic benztropine with high-potency antipsychotics in young patients
+- Oral anticholinergic for 48–72 hours; prophylactic benztropine may be considered for high-risk patients (young males on high-potency typicals)

 💎 Board Pearl